Mortal Kombat Gold

-Mortal Kombat Gold is a 1999 fighting game developed by Eurocom and published by Midway Home Entertainment as a launch title for the Dreamcast.
+Mortal Kombat Gold is a 1999 fighting game for the Dreamcast, developed by Eurocom and published by Midway Home Entertainment, released in North America on September 9, 1999 as a launch title for the console, and in October in Europe.
 It is an updated version of 1997's Mortal Kombat 4, and was the first Mortal Kombat game to appear on a sixth-generation platform, as well as the only game in the series to be released for the Dreamcast.
-Critical reaction was mostly average due to the graphics being inferior to the arcade version, the weapons deemed boring or useless, and game-breaking bugs and glitches.
+Critical reaction was mostly average due to the graphics being inferior to the arcade version, the weapons deemed boring or useless, the middling voice acting, and game-breaking bugs and glitches.

 Gameplay

-Mortal Kombat Gold's gameplay is largely based on that of Mortal Kombat 4 and includes several additional characters and stages not seen in Mortal Kombat 4, as well as a new weapon selection mechanism.
-New stages include Church, Ladder, Netherrealm and Soul Chamber.
+Mortal Kombat Gold's gameplay is largely based on Mortal Kombat 4 and includes several additional characters and stages not seen in Mortal Kombat 4, as well as a new weapon selection mechanism.
+New stages include Church, Ladder, Netherrealm, and Soul Chamber.